EsJayEff/CLI-Calculator/Readme.md

 from "target": "es2016" to  "target": "ES2022"  change number 1
 from "module": "commonjs" to "module": "NodeNext" change number 2

-please note that the target and module are commented first uncomment the
+please note that the moduleresolution is commented first uncomment the

 "moduleResolution": "node"